Vaideesh-kulkarni/Vaideesh_BlueStampPortfolio/index.md

 **Summary**

 My third and final milestone is the last portion of my project.
 In this part I installed a 5MP Raspberry Pi Camera and used OpenCV to run the vision code.
 The finished robot combines the three ultrasonic sensors, the L9110 motor driver, and the two motors so that it can detect and follow a red ball while using the three ultrasonic sensors to measure the distance to objects on the left, center, and right, and to detect and avoid obstacles in real time.
 The camera sees the ball and decides whether it is on the left, center, or right, and the robot turns or drives forward to follow it, stopping when it gets close.
+To make sure the robot only follows the ball and not any other red object, I added a circularity check that measures how round each red object is, so only round objects like the ball are tracked.

 **Challenges**

 A major challenge I faced was getting the camera to be detected by the Raspberry Pi 4 Model B. I ran `rpicam-hello` to turn on the camera and check for a live preview, but it did not work.
 My next step was to completely power down the Pi by unplugging the USB-C cable and reseating the camera ribbon cable at both the camera module and the connector on the Raspberry Pi.
 I rebooted and ran it again, but it still did not work, so I tried three different cameras of the same model with different ribbon cables.
 I ran `rpicam-hello --list-cameras` to see if anything would show up, but no cameras were available.
 I then ran an update to see if that would fix the issue, but nothing changed.
 As a last resort I created a camera test — I made a file, wrote the camera code, saved it, and ran it, and it finally worked.

-After that I tuned the OpenCV color detection so it would pick out the red ball and not skin tones, and fixed the camera orientation so the image was right-side up.
+Another challenge was making the robot track only the red ball and not every red object in the room.
+At first the code just picked the largest red blob, so it would follow red shirts or anything else red.
+I fixed this by adding a circularity calculation that compares each object's area to its perimeter to measure how round it is.
+I also had to clean up the mask with morphological operations, because glare on the ball punched holes in the detected shape and ruined the roundness math.
+I also had to fix the camera orientation, since the image was coming in upside down.

 **Camera Test Code**